-Public Interest in Requested Records
+Public Interest in Records Requested

 The purpose of this request is to provide the public with information regarding the Sandusky Bay Station's practices and procedures relating to apprehension, arrest and/or seizure, detention and/or custody, racial profiling, and collaborations with state and local law enforcement.
-Border enforcement practices go to the heart of the Constitution-and are central to our nation's debates on immigration enforcement and reform-and thus are matters of great public concern.
+Border enforcement practices are central to our nation's debates on immigration enforcement and reform-and thus are matters of great public concern.
 The public has a right to review such practices and procedures in order to ensure that constitutional safeguards are respected and the rights of the most vulnerable are upheld.
+Courts have ordered CBP to produce documents similar to those requested here.
 For example, a federal district court repeatedly ordered a local New York Customs and Border Protection (CBP) office to search for and produce documents regarding that office's procedures and practices.1 Your prompt compliance in providing the records herein requested is necessary to vindicate the public's right to be part of an "informed citizenry, vital to the functioning of a democratic society, needed to check against corruption, and to hold the governors accountable to the governed."2

-Case: 3:22-cv-00149-JRK Doc #: 1-3 Filed: 01/28/22 2 of 6.
-PageID #: 19
+Case: 3:22-cv-00149-JRK Doc #: 1-4 Filed: 01/28/22 2 of 6.
+PageID #: 25